groupdocs/reference.groupdocs.com/content/sites/groupdocs/search/english/java/com.groupdocs.search.options/extractionoptions/_index.md

 Gets or sets the encoding used to extract from text documents.

-Value: The encoding used to extract from text documents.

 **Returns:**
-java.lang.String
+java.lang.String - The encoding used to extract from text documents.
 ### setEncoding(String value) {#setEncoding-java.lang.String-}
 ```
 public final void setEncoding(String value)